LiteSpeed vs NGINX vs Apache

 It’s designed as an Apache drop-in replacement, meaning it’s coded to seamlessly drop in, read, and replace Apache files with a hitch.
 It’s compatible with many of Apache’s features like .htaccess,

-In South Africa, Apache still reigns supreme, but as people become aware of LiteSpeed’s capabilities word will spread from abroad to South African shores, as it so often does.
+Globally, Nginx reigns supreme, with Apache a close second, but as people become aware of LiteSpeed’s capabilities word will spread, as it so often does.

 TL;DR infographic: LiteSpeed vs NGINX vs Apache